bsv-demo/encrypting-your-own-data/README.md

-# Simple React App
+# Encrypting Your Own Data

-A simple template for a webpack-based React app
+A simple demo for encrypting your own data with Babbage SDK in a webpack-based React app

+This code was created as part of a video on [encrypting your own data](https://youtu.be/WRdu0GcYh3E).

 ## Development Instructions